thallada/BazaarRealmAPI/README.md

 db_pass = "<database-password-here>"
 db_name = "bazaarrealm"
 ```

-5. Run `cargo run -- -m` which will compile the app in debug mode and run the
+5. Install `refinery_cli` with `cargo install refinery_cli` and run `refinery migrate -c ./src/db/refinery.toml files -p ./src/db/migrations/` which will
-   database migrations.
+   run the database migrations.
 6. Run `./devserver.sh` to run the dev server (by default it listens at
    `127.0.0.1:3030`).

 ## Testing Data